 For more information click here

-In April 2013 Personal Independence Payments (PIP) replaced Disability Living Allowance for people aged 16-64 who have a Health Condition or Disability whereby they:
+In April 2013 Personal Independence Payments (PIP) replaced Disability Living Allowance for people aged 16-64 who have a Health Condition or Disability.
+PIP can help with extra living costs if you have both:

 Transferring from DLA to PIP at 16